Repositories and literary archives in the region (Anglophone Caribbean)

 C. L. R. James mss., ca. 1942-1974

 Includes Austin Clarke’s fonds, Louise Bennett Coverley fonds

 Literary manuscripts in the National Library: Miss Lou Archives (Louise Bennett); Una Marson Collection; Walter Roberts Archives; Antony C. Winkler Archives.

 Holdings of literary manuscripts: A.J.
 Seymour; N.E.
 Cameron

 Manuscripts in the Special Collections: Richard B. Moore Collection; George Lamming Collection; The Olga Lopes Seale Archive.

-The Thomas Fisher Rare Books Library is home to Lorna Goodison Papers, J. Edward Chamberlain Papers, and Derek Walcott Papers.
+The Thomas Fisher Rare Books Library is home to J. Edward Chamberlain Papers, Lorna Goodison Papers, Trinidad Theatre Workshop Papers and Derek Walcott Papers.

 Literary manuscripts in the Special Collections: C.L.R.
 James Collection; Caribbean Voices Correspondence (copies acquired through the assistance of Professor Ken Ramchand, originals held at the Cadbury Research Library, University of Birmingham); Derek Walcott Collection; Earl Lovelace Manuscripts; Eric Roach Manuscripts; Irma Goldstraw Collection; Michael Anthony Papers; Monique Roffey Papers; Roger Mais Collection; Sam Selvon Collection; UWI Extra Mural Play Scripts.